fbeauKmi/V2.3934/mods/peek-a-boo/README.md

 # Peek-a-Boo Display <br> an ``_undefined_``[^1] display mount for Waveshare 4.3" DSI

 > [!CAUTION]
 > This mod is still under development,  the documention and files in the repo are still subject to contain errors.

+> [!WARNING]
+> **This mount needs 90mm free space behind the skirt.
+Make sure you have enough space so as not to collide with the electal hardware**

 ![peek-a-boo](./images/peek-a-boo.gif)